Contact: email@example.com or 207-326-0776 (phone monitored weekends beginning in mid-June and daily in July/August)

 BHYC Junior Sailing Class Descriptions

-Harbor Rookies: For ages 6-7, an introduction to sailing in Buck’s Harbor.
+Harbor Rookies (Not offered for the 2020 season): For ages 6-7, an introduction to sailing in Buck’s Harbor.
 During each session, our instructors join our youngest sailors in the boat for a long journey to the Buck’s Harbor Marina to pick up a few snacks, then sail back to the mooring.
 A great way to become familiar with our Widgeon fleet and the harbor.
 In the event of thunderstorms, Harbor Rookies will be cancelled.

 Ballast: Ages 8 and up.
-The first level of our program encourages a love of sailing, learning the basics with an instructor in each boat.
+The first level of our program encourages a love of sailing, learning the basics.
+For the 2020 season, in lieu of an instructor in each boat, the student will be accompanied by an immediate family member.
 This class is taught primarily on O’Day Widgeons.
 Ballast will take place regardless of weather and meets Monday-Thursday 8:15-10:15.

 Apprentice Helmsman: Upon completing Ballast, sailors work on improving their skills in groups in Widgeons and solo in Optimist Prams with instructors providing guidance from a coach boat.
 Advanced sailors are eligible for the Opti Race team with coach permission.
 Apprentice Helmsman meets Monday-Thursday 8:15-10:15.